OpenConext/Stepup-Deploy/docs/development.md

       }
 ```

-To add account `sraa` by its NameID as an SRAA, run the following for Stepup-Middleware, replacing `<YOUR_YUBIKEY_PUBLIC_ID`
+To add `sraa` by its NameID as an SRAA, run the following for Stepup-Middleware, replacing `<YOUR_YUBIKEY_PUBLIC_ID>`
-with the number relating to your Yubikey (it is usually printed on it):
+with the public id relating to your Yubikey (it is usually printed on it):

 ```
-    app/console middleware:bootstrap:identity-with-yubikey 9971dbcf01267b11f6107d9cafb43e5b4009a955 'Example Inc' 'SRAA' sraa@sraa.example nl_NL <YOUR_YUBIKEY_PUBLIC_ID>
+    app/console middleware:bootstrap:identity-with-yubikey 9971dbcf01267b11f6107d9cafb43e5b4009a955 'dev.organisation.example' 'SRAA' sraa@sraa.example nl_NL <YOUR_YUBIKEY_PUBLIC_ID>
 ```

+Keep in mind that the SRAA should be configured with the same NameID as configured through the Middleware Management API.

 To add `raa` and `ra` as RAA and RA respectively, they first have to go through the vetting process.
 The first RA should be vetted by the `sraa` in RA and can be accredited as RAA.